-Kingdom and Church (Vandervelde) Whole year, 1989/90
+Kingdom and Church (Vandervelde) Whole year, 1991/92

-The understanding of the kingdom and the church and of their relationship will be traced in its historical development, starting with Augustine through Calvin, Luther, and the Anabaptists, to modern and contemporary approaches (liberalist, eschatologist, and liberationist).
-These approaches will be analyzed and assessed in order to come to greater clarity on a biblical model of the relationship between kingdom and church in our world.
-Issues such as the following will be covered: the relationship of the present to the coming kingdom; the relationship of the church and the kingdom to other social and political structures; and "constitution" of the kingdom (Old Testament, law, natural law, and general revelation).
+The understanding of the kingdom and the church and of their relationship will be traced in its historical development, starting with the New Testament, through Augustine, Luther, Calvin and the Anabaptists, to modern and contemporary approaches.
+The following issues will be explored: the relationship of the church and the kingdom; the relationship of both to other social and political structures; and the 'constitution' of the kingdom (the relevance of the Old Testament, law, natural law, and general revelation for the manifestation of the kingdom).